Become an Inclusive Employers Member today

 • Jewish families will light the Hanukkiah or Menorah during the festival of lights.
 A Hanukkiah is a type of candelabra, with nine candle holders representing how long the oil lamp in the Hannukah story lasted.
 It represents the miracle of the oil burning for eight days instead of one.
 Some people confuse the Hanukkiah with the Menorah, but it is important to remember that the Menorah is one of the Jewish symbols that represents the Jewish faith as a whole, while the Hanukkiah represents the Hannukah miracle and some may only light it during the festival of lights.

-How to celebrate Hannukah in the workplace
+How to celebrate the festival in the workplace

 • Learning about Judaism with our Judaism factsheet, Inclusive Employers members can download it for free.